 WHO WE ARE

-- 84 criminal investigations and government inquiries launched as a result of its stories.
+More than 100 criminal investigations and government inquiries launched as a result of its stories

-- 81 calls for action by civil, public or international bodies.
+More than 100 calls for action by civil, public or international bodies

-- 20 major sackings, including a President, Prime Minister and CEOs of major international corporations.
+More than 20 major sackings, including a president, a prime minister, and CEOs of major international corporations

-- Over 1,400 company closures, indictments and court decisions.
+More than 1,400 company closures, indictments and court decisions

 Also on this site are projects and programs funded in part or done in partnership with other organizations including the International Consortium of Investigative Journalists (ICIJ), the Stockholm School of Economics, In Sight, Arab Reporters for Investigative Journalism (ARIJ), Connectas, and the African Network of Centers for Investigative Reporting (ANCIR).

 OCCRP is a registered name of the Journalism Development Network, a Maryland-based charitable organization (501(c)3).